-Purchasing used equipment can be a cost-effective purchase option for many businesses in the construction and industrial industries.
-However, this purchase decision generally carries a greater amount of risk than if buying new equipment.
-Fortunately there are several things the buyer can take into consideration when purchasing used equipment that will help mitigate that risk.
+Buying used equipment can be a cost-effective purchase option for many businesses in the construction and industrial industries.
+However, this purchase decision generally carries a greater amount of risk than if buying new scissor lifts.
+Fortunately, there are several things you can take into consideration when purchasing used equipment that will help mitigate that risk.

 Doing some research on the seller could save you a lot of frustration and money down the road.
-Do they have good reviews?
+Does the seller have good reviews?
 Do they have an established presence in the industry?
-If the answer to these questions is “yes” there are better odds that the equipment will be in line with the reported specs and condition.
+If the answer to these questions is “yes,” there are better odds that the used equipment will be in line with the seller's reported equipment specs and condition.

-Go through the inspection process that was used by the seller prior to placing the equipment for sale.
+Go through the seller's inspection process that was used before placing the equipment for sale in addition to your own checklist.
 Make sure all of the reported discrepancies are the only discrepancies.
-Chances are if they missed one thing, they missed more, or didn’t perform an inspection at all.
-If you plan on using the equipment immediately, do not purchase equipment that hasn’t been inspected before placing the equipment for sale.
+Chances are if the seller missed one thing, they may have missed more issues or didn’t perform an inspection at all.
+It's highly recommended that you test run used equipment prior to purchase, regardless of how it stacks up during the inspection process.

 Compare prices between other used equipment traders and the cost of new equipment.
-Used equipment should not cost the same as new equipment.
+Used scissor lift equipment should not cost the same as newer models.
 If the cost is too low or seems too good to be true, it probably is.
-Consider the salvage value and depreciation when pricing used equipment.
+It's also a good idea to consider the salvage value and depreciation when pricing used equipment.

 Is the seller offering a warranty?
-Are they giving you the opportunity to test?
-Is the documentation provided?
-Sometimes buying equipment without these offerings could be a signal the seller is trying to hide something or doesn’t have access to the machine’s maintenance and use history.
+Are they giving you the opportunity to test before you buy?
+Is any necessary documentation provided?
+Sometimes buying used construction equipment without these offerings could be a signal the seller is trying to hide something or doesn’t have access to the machine’s maintenance and use history.